PlutoZhang/Zowe-docs/topics/cli-releasenotes.md

   - CA File Master™ Plus plug-in
   - IBM Db2 Database plug-in

-For more information, see [Install Plug-ins](cli-installplugins.md).
+For more information, see [Installing Plug-ins](cli-installplugins.md).

 ## Reporting defects and issues
 To report problems that you might encounter while using the product, enter issues in the [Brightside GitHub repository](https://github.com/gizafoundation/brightside/issues).